AgusNolasco/agusnolasco.github.io/_pages/about.md

   - /about.html
 ---

-My name is Franco Agustín Nolasco, I am a undergraduate student of the Compute Science Licenciature at the National University of Río Cuarto.
-I am currently collaborating in the research group [MFIS](https://mfis.dc.exa.unrc.edu.ar/).
+My name is Franco Agustín Nolasco, I am a student of the Compute Science Licenciature at the National University of Río Cuarto.
+I currently collaborate in the research group [MFIS](https://mfis.dc.exa.unrc.edu.ar/).

 A data-driven personal website
 ======